blairarmstrong/PyLensPublic/_sources/installation.rst.txt

    .. code-block:: bash

-      cd PyLens
+      cd PyLensPublic

 .. tip::
    1. Alternatively, download the repository ZIP file from GitHub and unzip it.
-Then, cd into the unzipped ``PyLens`` directory.
+Then, cd into the unzipped ``PyLensPublic`` directory.
    2. If you don’t have Git installed, you can `download Git <https://git-scm.com/downloads>`__ and install it.

 Step 3: Create a Virtual Environment